chrisgrieser/alfred-docs-searches/README.md

 <!-- tocstop -->

 ## DevDocs
-Enabled the devdocs you want to use in the workflow configuration.
+Enable the devdocs you want to use in the workflow configuration.
 The enabled devdocs are searched by using the name as keyword, for example `angular foobar` to search the Angular DevDocs for "foobar."